raktims2210-dev/representation-economy/OPEN_QUESTIONS.md

 Some realities may resist complete digitization, including:

 * human intention,
-* emotion,
 * tacit knowledge,
+* emotional nuance,
+* institutional culture,
-* social context,
+* social trust,
 * moral ambiguity,
+* political context,
-* and institutional nuance.
+* and lived experience.

 What are the permanent limits of machine-legibility?

+Will some dimensions of reality always remain beyond computational representation?

 ---